SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/enable-copilot.md

 ```

 5. Once deployed, wait for the `copilot-cm` to be created.
 Then edit the default values in the configmap to match the ENVs required.
-6. Supply the API keys for the appropriate ENV.
+6. Supply the API keys for the appropriate endpoint and ENV as below.
+The suggested model is `gpt-3.5-turbo`.

 OpenAI

 ```
 NUM_WORKERS: "< add value here >"
+OPENAI_MODEL: "< add value here, optional >"
 OPENAI_API_KEY: "< add value here >"
+NUM_WORKERS: "< add value here >"
 PORT: "< add value here >"
 ```